Lachish in Lakhish Regional Council, Southern District, Israel

 Location.
 31° 33.812′ N, 34° 50.855′ E. Marker is in Lachish, Southern District, in Lakhish Regional Council.
 Marker can be reached from Southern District Route 3415 2.3 kilometers south of Southern District Route 35, on the right when traveling south.
 Unfortunately, Google maps does not provide any names for two of the key roads that one will need to use to get to this marker.
 So from the intersection of Route 35 and Route 3415, go south on Route 3415 for 2.3 kilometers and turn right on an un-named road.
 Proceed south on the un-named road for 750 meters and the first road that you come to on your left, turn left onto another un-named road.
 Travel 400 meters over this second un-named road and you will arrive at the parking lot for the Israeli National Park that features the ruins of ancient Lachish, where this marker is located, at the base of the Assyrian siege ramp, near the access ramp that goes up to the city's gate system.
 Touch for map.
 Touch for directions.

 Other nearby markers.
 At least 7 other markers are within 18 kilometers of this marker, measured as the crow flies.
-Assault by Sennacherib's Army (here, next to this marker); Artist's Rendering of the City Gate (a few steps from this marker); Testimony to Approaching Disaster - the Lachish Letters (about 120 meters away, measured Might and Authority - the Royal Palace (about 120 meters away); Welcome to the City Gate (about 120 meters away); Confronting Enemy Threats - the City’s Fortifications (about 120 meters away); Tel Azekah (approx. 17.4 kilometers away in Jerusalem District).
+Assault by Sennacherib's Army (here, next to this marker); Artist's Rendering of the City Gate (a few Testimony to Approaching Disaster - the Lachish Letters (about 120 meters away, measured in a direct line); Might and Authority - the Royal Palace (about 120 meters away); Welcome to the City Gate (about 120 meters away); Confronting Enemy Threats - the City’s Fortifications (about 120 meters away); Tel Azekah (approx. 17.4 kilometers away in Jerusalem District).

 More about this marker.
 Regarding the marker itself, there is a vertical timeline on the left side of the marker that runs from 1029 BCE to 586 BCE.
 The timeline identifies the years 1029 to 928 BCE as being the era of the Kingdoms of Saul, David and Solomon.
 Then, the years 928 to 720 BCE as being the era of the Kingdoms of Israel and Judah.
 And then, the years 720 to 586 as being the era of the Kingdom of Judah, with the notation that the destruction of the First Temple takes place in 586 BCE.
 This timeline also includes a short highlighted parallel timeline that identifies the years 727 to 698 BCE as being the time of the Kingdom of Hezekiah, with the notation that the year 701 BCE was the year of Sennacherib's conquest of Lachish.